oliviacbishop/furesearch/README.md

 ## How to use this repository

 This repository collects all the ongoing projects by Furman students.

+These are the essential tasks you will carry out on this repository:

+* At the end of each week, **upload the new data you created** in the relevant folder and mark your week as "done", with additional comments to report on the status of what you did. **This is very important!!
+Do not forget to do this**
+* As you go, make sure to document your choices and open questions in the relevant documentation and guidelines files that are available in your personal folder. **This is very important!!
+Do not forget to do this**
+* For questions, issues and bugs use the Issues page: https://github.com/ChiaraPalladino/furesearch/issues

 ## Important resources for operations related to FU Research